lf-lang/lf-pico-uc-template/README.md

 # Template for the Lingua Franca RP2040 target platform
 This is a project template for developing applications targeting the Raspberry Pi Pico using the micro-C target of Lingua Franca.

+## Prerequisites
+- Linux or macOS operation system
+- [reactor-uc](https://github.com/lf-lang/reactor-uc) cloned to your system and `REACTOR_UC_PATH` environment variable pointing to it.## Prerequisites

 ## Setup
 Create a new repository based on this template, clone it recursively to your local machine and enter